Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: Acknowledgments

 \section{Acknowledgments}

 This work was supported in part by the U.S. National Science Foundation award CCF-1750399.
 This work was partially supported by the Wallenberg Artificial Intelligence, Autonomous Systems and Software Program (WASP) funded by Knut and Alice Wallenberg Foundation, and by the Swedish Foundation for Strategic Research (SSF).
+Some experiments were performed on resources provided by the Swedish National Infrastructure for Computing (SNIC).

 \ifCLASSOPTIONcaptionsoff

 \fi